India

 A scene from a village market in Orchha where women are selling handmade cane baskets and earthenware

-A scene from a village market in Orchha where women are selling handmade cane baskets and earthenware © Jeremy Richards
+A bustling village market scene where women sell handmade cane baskets and earthenware—a craft tradition still alive in Orchha. © Jeremy Richards

 Old Indian temple musicians playing the rectangular Indian tambourine (jheeka) and singing at Ram Raja Mandir, Orchha